EricZinda/Perplexity/backlog.md

         - Remove the steak --> I don't know the words: remove
         - Actually I won't have the steak --> I don't know the words: actual
         - ignore what I ordered

-        - what do you have to eat?
-        - what do you guys have?
-        - what do you guys serve?

-        - we're good. thanks! --> Should be no
-        - not right now
-        - I don't want anything else.  is very slow
-        - Not right now, thank you. --> doesn't work
-            - not right now

         -  Hi, I'd love to have a table for 2, please
             - Runs this: discourse(i2,greet(hi,i6),_please_a_1(i33,_a_q(x20,number_q(x26,card(2,x26,i32),[_table_n_1(x20), _for_p(e25,x20,x26)]),pronoun_q(x3,pron(x3),_have_v_1_request(e13,x3,x20)))))